tawi1/DotsTrafficCity/docs/source/structure.rst

   Creates the :ref:`automatically generated paths <autoPathConnection>` for missing paths of :ref:`external <trafficNodeConnectionInfo>` nodes.

 Force connect segments
   Creates the :ref:`automatically generated paths <autoPathConnection>` for all paths of :ref:`external <trafficNodeConnectionInfo>` nodes.
-If a path was previously created & autopath lock is off for the :ref:`Traffic node <trafficNode>`, the path will be overridden. [cite: 38]
+If a path was previously created & autopath lock is off for the :ref:`Traffic node <trafficNode>`, the path will be overridden.

 Bake path data
   Bakes the road data (:ref:`read more about baking <bakingInfo>`).